 Feeling sad and in low spirits all the time

 Low self-confidence and self-esteem, withdrawing from family and friends

 - Feeling generally helpless and hopeless

 If you’ve been having one or more of these symptoms for a few weeks or more, make an appointment to see your GP.

 If your GP believes you’re suffering from depression you may be prescribed antidepressant drugs, which are believed to help around two-thirds of people with moderate to severe depression.

-However, according to the Royal College of Psychiatrists, self-help and talking therapies are best for mild depression and are equally helpful for moderate depression.
+However, according to the NHS, self-help and talking therapies are among the treatments recommended for mild and moderate depression (vi).
 Currently one of the most popular self-help and talking therapies is Cognitive Behavioural Therapy (CBT).
 CBT is a type of talking therapy that combines cognitive therapy and behaviour therapy.
 If you're affected by negative patterns of thinking or behaviour, CBT aims to change the way you feel and break those patterns – which can make you feel and act more positively.

 How does it work?

 During a CBT session, you’ll usually talk to a therapist to identify your issues and create a structured plan for achieving your goals.
 These sessions usually involve just you and your therapist.
 However, group sessions are often effective too, as are self-learning CBT programmes that you can complete online or by using interactive CDs.
 Self-help books that teach CBT techniques can also be very useful.